-A pair of basic glasses may only cost you a few hundred dollars, however, often the vision issues we are trying to correct are not simple – you may need astigmatism correction, or your script may be quite small.
-If you have either of these, then the cost of your glasses can quickly ramp up to higher than the thousand dollar mark, even more so if you want to have lighter lenses.
-For many people, glasses prescriptions need to be updated as their eyes change with age.
+A pair of basic glasses may only cost you a couple hundred dollars.
+However, often the vision issues we are trying to correct are not simple and the price quickly rises.
+For example, you may need astigmatism correction, or your script may be quite strong.
+The cost of your glasses then can quickly ramp up to higher than the thousand dollar mark, even more so if you want to have thinner lenses.

 Glasses as an investment

-Glasses are an expensive investment (depending on the level at which you need them).
-It is highly likely that you will need to invest in glasses on a regular basis when the frames inevitably break, when the lenses get scratched, or they get left on the bus (we have all been there).
+Glasses are an expensive investment (depending on the level at which you need them) and it is highly likely that you will need to invest in them on a regular basis.
+This could be due to a number of factors – the frames inevitably breaking, lenses getting scratched, or they get left on the bus (we have all been there).

 The convenience factor